bieye250/AlgorithmExecrises/README.md

 # AlgorithmExercises
-## Just record the code exercises commiting which mostly in Leetcode.
+## Just record the code exercises which mostly in Leetcode.
 ## Just for fun.